-Proterra to Take Heavy-Duty Electric Vehicle Business Public via SPAC Transaction
+Proterra Set To Take Heavy-Duty Electric Vehicle Business Public via SPAC Transaction

 Proterra’s spectrum of EV businesses

 Daimler is a major partner, with two exclusive battery and drivetrain partnerships launched in 2018 along with a $155 million investment.
-The first is with Daimler’s Thomas Built Bus division, which is supplying electric school buses to school districts, municipalities and, most recently, to utilities such as Virginia’s Dominion Energy, which has the largest vehicle-to-grid program in the country.
+The first is with Daimler’s Thomas Built Buses division, which is supplying electric school buses to school districts, municipalities and, most recently, to utilities such as Virginia’s Dominion Energy, which has the largest vehicle-to-grid program in the country.

 The second Daimler partnership centers on its Freightliner Custom Chassis division, which makes chassis for a variety of truck models.
-The company’s all-electric MT50e chassis for “last-mile” delivery trucks is expected to go into production this year, taking a similar route to market as electric truck chassis providers that work with OEMs such as Motiv Power Systems, which raised $20 million in financing this week.
+The company’s all-electric MT50e chassis for “last-mile” delivery trucks is expected to go into production this year, taking a similar route to market as electric truck chassis providers that work with manufacturers such as Motiv Power Systems, which raised $20 million in financing this week.

-Proterra also provides equipment for Van Hool’s all-electric motor coach buses, popular with green-conscious Silicon Valley companies to carry employees to work, he noted.
-Last year it inked it first outside-the-U.S. deal with Australian bus maker Bustech, and its first shuttle bus partnership with Optimal-EV.
+Proterra also provides equipment for Van Hool’s all-electric motor coach buses, popular with green-conscious Silicon Valley companies to transport employees to work, he noted.
+Last year it inked its first outside-the-U.S. deal with Australian bus maker BusTech, as well as its first shuttle bus partnership with Optimal-EV.

 “We’re going to have, in 2020, nearly $200 million in revenue,” he said.
 “We have 130 transit customers.
 We’ve put 16 million miles of real-world experience on our battery systems.
 We’ve already built 300 megawatt-hours of battery systems.”

-Proterra launched its battery manufacturing work with lithium-ion battery giant LG Chem in 2017, and last month expanded its production capacity at its Southern California battery manufacturing plant.
+Proterra launched its battery manufacturing work with lithium-ion battery giant LG Chem in 2017, and last month it expanded its production capacity at its Southern California battery manufacturing plant.

 It’s also installed 54 megawatts of charging infrastructure since launching its Proterra Energy business in 2018, Allen said.
 “We believe the number-one impediment for fleets to electrify on a massive scale is the ability to get charging.”

-The continuing green tech rush to SPACs
+The continuing greentech rush to SPACs

-SPACs have become wildly popular as a means for green technology companies to reach public markets as an alternative to initial public offerings.
-The list of companies taking the SPAC route in the past year include behind-the-meter battery provider Stem, vehicle-to-grid and EV charging technology startup Nuvve, aqueous zinc battery maker Eos Energy Storage, leading U.S. EV charging network provider ChargePoint, and a host of EV makers including Fisker Automotive and Lordstown Motors.
+Special-purpose acquisition companies have become wildly popular as a means for green technology firms to reach public markets as an alternative to initial public offerings.
+The list of companies taking the SPAC route in the past year includes behind-the-meter battery provider Stem, vehicle-to-grid and EV-charging technology startup Nuvve, aqueous zinc battery maker Eos Energy Storage, leading U.S. EV charging network provider ChargePoint, and a host of EV makers including Fisker Automotive and Lordstown Motors.

 But Proterra’s breadth of business puts it in a different position than heavy-duty electric vehicle competitors like Nikola and Lion Electric that have taken, or plan to take, the SPAC route to going public, Allen said.
 China’s BYD, the world’s largest EV maker, is among the few companies providing the same scope, with a commanding market share in its home market, the world’s largest for electric transport.

-“The difference between us and our peers is while many of them are just getting started — I’m not saying they won’t be successful — they’re building prototypes and manufacturing facilities,” he said
+“The difference between us and our peers is [that] while many of them are just getting started — I’m not saying they won’t be successful — they’re building prototypes and manufacturing facilities,” he said.

 “We’re already down the road.
 The first-mover advantage is a big deal here.
 We know this business is hard — and we can accelerate it.”